Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 This distinction matters because the treatment approaches are different.
 What works for anorexia, like challenging body image distortions, doesn’t apply to ARFID.
 A person with ARFID needs support that addresses their specific drivers, whether that’s sensory work, fear-based exposure, or rebuilding interest in eating.

-If you recognize yourself, your child, or someone you care about in any of this, there’s no threshold you have to hit before it “counts.”
-You don’t have to be underweight.
-You don’t have to be in crisis.
-You don’t have to have a diagnosis already.
+If you recognize yourself, your child, or someone you care about in any of this, there is no threshold you have to hit before it counts.
+You do not have to be underweight.
+You do not have to be in crisis.
+You do not have to already have a diagnosis.
+These are reasons enough to talk to someone:

 Reaching out is not an admission that something is wrong with you.
-It’s a recognition that your experience with food deserves the same care and attention as any other part of your health.
+It is a recognition that your experience with food deserves the same care and attention as any other part of your health.
+You can contact us here or by calling (202) 244-0818 to schedule an initial consultation.
+You do not have to have it all figured out before you pick up the phone.

 Frequently Asked Questions About ARFID